francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 <!--excerpt-->

-What was it like to roam around in a highly industrialized city (state)—one of the most technologically advanced on the planet—without a phone?
+What was it like to roam around in a highly industrialized city (state)—one of the most technologically advance on the planet—without a phone?
 A few disclaimers: I brought my laptop with me for work, I've been to Singapore before and I know how to read a map.
 The last bit is of course the whole point of this survival lesson: do yourself a huge favor and teach yourself how to read basic directions.

 #### Lesson Number One for When You Are in a Foreign Country Without Mobile Access: Read the Signs